On the syzygies of ample line bundles on fake projective planes: Introduction

 \section{Introduction}

-The study of very-ampleness, projective normality and syzygy of ample line bundles on a surface is natural and has a long history.
-The main purpose of this paper is to give some detailed estimates on fake projective planes.
+Studying the very-ampleness, projective normality and syzygies of the ample line bundles on a complex surface is natural and has a long history.
+The main purpose of this paper is to give some detailed estimates for fake projective planes.

 There are two natural questions for a projective algebraic manifold $M$ of complex dimension $n$ equipped with an ample line bundle $L$.
-The first is to study the smallest multiple of $L$ which gives a projective embedding of the manifold, and the second is to study the syzygy relative to such a canonical embedding.
+The first is to study the smallest multiple of $L$ that gives a projective embedding of the manifold, and the second is to study the syzygy relative to such an embedding.
 For the first question, the Fujita Conjecture states that $K_M\otimes L^k$ is very ample if $k\geqslant n+2$.
 For the second question, there is the Mukai Conjecture which states that $K_M\otimes L^{n+2+p}$ satisfies the $N_p$ property.
 For surfaces, Fujita Conjecture is proved by Reider [R].
 The Mukai Conjecture is mostly open.